marcuswangweihow/FBDD/Frag_to_lead/9N39/1ns_Preliminary Results/representative_snapshots/README.md

 -----------------------------------------------------------

-The results here are **preliminary** results for a 1ns production run of the pipeline for worklflow functionality illustration purposes.
+The results here are **preliminary** results for a 1ns production run of the pipeline for workflow functionality illustration purposes.

 Representative snapshots (PDBs) were selected from the full trajectory using: